 Another danger from fallen fruit is that they will become naturally alcoholic due to the natural yeast around.
 The natural alcohol is enough to make your dog sick and cause diarrhoea.

 Finally, if your garden has apple trees, etc., check for any windfalls and throw the apples away to avoid any dangers.

-A familiar sight in autumn is the brightly coloured leaves that fall from the tree.
+A familiar sight in Autumn is the brightly coloured leaves that fall from the tree.
 However, with fallen leaves come dangers.
-Some are obvious but I recently had one pointed out to me which after many years of owning dogs and nearly 10 years of being a dog walker I honestly, hadn’t thought off.
+Some are obvious, but I recently had one pointed out to me, which after many years of owning dogs and nearly ten years of being a dog walker I honestly, hadn’t thought off.

 It is important to watch your step in the Autumn, especially after it has been raining.
 As we all know, the leaves on the ground become slippery.
 It then becomes so easy to slip and break or sprain something.

 Hidden dog poo

 This one is not such a danger but annoying.
-We all know that hidden poos are out there and hidden by the leaves just waiting for you to step in them.
+We all know that hidden poos are out there, just waiting for you to step in them.

 Hidden chicken bones

-This is one you may not have thought off.
-In the summer we all see the scattered chicken take away boxes containing bones that are harmful to dogs if they eat them as they could splinter in the stomach and cause problems and so we pay extra attention to make sure the dogs don’t eat the
+This is one you may not have thought of.
+In the summer, we all see the scattered chicken takeaway boxes containing bones.
+We all know that chicken bones can potentially splinter in the stomach and cause problems and so we pay extra attention to make sure the dogs don’t eat the

 As well as chicken bones, fallen leaves can hide other dangers such as broken glass.
 As I am sure you are aware glass can lead to serious paw injuries.
 If your dog cuts his paws and the glass remains in the cut, in the same way as stick injuries, DO NOT REMOVE the glass as it could cause more damage.

 Fireworks – Remember Remember 5th November

-The 5th of November is bonfire night and involves fireworks.
-However, fireworks now start from the end of October for Halloween and seem to go onto New Year’s Eve which also includes Diwali
+5th November is bonfire night and involves fireworks.
+However, fireworks now start from the end of October for Halloween and seem to go onto New Year’s Eve, which also includes Diwali.